func25/gowait/README.md

 ### Schedule a REPEAT job

-Schedule a job run in 3 seconds later and also run EVERY 3 seconds, if you want to stop, just return nil on the job (showTimeLoop job for example)
+Schedule a job run in 3 seconds later and also run EVERY 3 seconds, if you want to stop, just return nil in the job
 ```go
 var start int64